MicrosoftDocs/MIMDocs/MIMDocs/mim-adfs-installation-configuration.md

 1. Open the MIM Knowledge Base repository and download the latest version of Service and Portal.
 1. Download and extract the contents of the en-us folder into a location in your drive.
-1. You can then execute the Service and Portal installer using msiexec by running the following command:
+1. Run the service and portal installer using msiexec by running the following command:

    ```cmd
    msiexec /i "Service and Portal.msi" /lvx* log.txt
    ```

-Follow these steps after installation to finish setting up your SharePoint site:
+After installation, follow these steps to finish setting up your SharePoint site:

 1. Add the current signed-in user to the list of users under the default zone in SharePoint Administration, and grant Full Read access.
 1. Add the user with a UPN structure to the list of users under the default zone in SharePoint Administration, and grant Full Read access.